Why is iPhone Backup keeps failing?

 Most of the time, iCloud backup is really stuck.
 You should restart iPhone to manually backup iPhone to iCloud.
 If the problem still exists, you could follow the tips below to reset the Network:

 ★ Connect iPhone to a better Wi-Fi

 ★ Go to iPhone Settings > General > Software Update to update iPhone

-It is a freeware to help you backup photos, videos, music, contacts, and messages from iPhone to computer.
+If the solutions above can't help you out of this issue, you can also backup your iPhone to your PC or external disk with AOMEI MBackupper.
+It is a realiable and powerful tool enables you backup photos, videos, music, contacts, and messages, and other data from iPhone to computer.
 Compared to iCloud, using USB cable to backup iPhone would be more stable and you could never worry about insufficient space on computer.

 Step 1.
 Download AOMEI MBackupper for free.
 Connect iPhone to computer with USB cable and tap “Trust” on iPhone

 Step 2.
 Select Custom Backup.
 If you want to view iPhone files, just click an icon to do that.
 After viewing and selecting, click OK to return.